PBWS-Ripple-Solvency/.github/litepaper.md

 **Create Content:** The next step for us will be to create content that resonates with the target audience.
 This includes blog posts, social media content, case studies, whitepapers, and webinars.

 **Attend Conferences and Events:** Attending blockchain and cryptocurrency conferences and events is an effective way to network and connect with potential customers.
-Our marketing strategy includes a plan to attend relevant conferences and events and showcase Ripple Solvency solutions.
+Our marketing strategy includes a plan to attend relevant conferences and events and showcase XRPL Solvency solutions.
 Our genesis event, ETHDenver, is a perfect exemple.

 **Measure Results:** Finally, it's important to measure the results of our marketing strategy.
 This includes tracking website traffic, social media engagement, lead generation, and conversion rates.
 Based on the results, the marketing strategy should be adjusted and refined to optimize our results.

 ## **9. Product development**

-Ripple Solvency enhances features that require to develop technical solutions for front-end and back-end development such as an indexer or an off-chain smart contract execution environnment like "Codius".
+XRPL Solvency enhances features that require to develop technical solutions for front-end and back-end development such as an indexer or an off-chain smart contract execution environnment like "Codius".

-### **Ripple Solvency - Front End Application**
+### **XRPL Solvency - Front End Application**

 The front end application in react developed during the ETHDenver 2023 hackathon aims to offer the possibility to interact with the different ring signature functionalities and to issue proof of solvency for different use cases.

 #### **Structure :**

 **Home page:**
-In this section you will learn more about our Ripple Solvency project and the "proof of solvency" that we can generate and issue thanks to ring signatures.
+In this section you will learn more about our XRPL Solvency project and the "proof of solvency" that we can generate and issue thanks to ring signatures.
 There are many use cases and we have detailed some of them for you.